 The Indian national leadership, then at the threshold of Independence, refused to support the uprising.
 The curfew that followed ended with over two hundred people killed on the streets and the surrender of the sailors on the dawn of February 23.
 Widely considered a ‘failure’ in its time and since then conveniently erased from Indian nationalist history, seventy years on the February 1946 uprising refuses to be assimilated into any single narrative.
 Based on archival material sourced in India and the U.K., Meanings of Failed Action: Insurrection 1946 revisits these five days as a memory that flashes up at a moment of danger, an episode that challenges India’s present trajectory.

-On 19 March 2017, I spoke on a panel discussion on Unresolved Histories with Srinath Raghavan from the Centre for Policy Research (CPR), Rohit Goel from Jnanapravaha Mumbai, and exhibition curator Ashish Rajadhyaksha.
+On 19 March 2017, we held a panel discussion on Unresolved Histories with Srinath Raghavan from the Centre for Policy Research (CPR), Rohit Goel from Jnanapravaha Mumbai, and exhibition curator Ashish Rajadhyaksha.

 The files, pamphlets, letters and other materials on the R.I.N. insurrection of 1946 in Mumbai which I curated with the exhibition team were from the private collection of my grandfather T.R.
-Srinivasan and N. Sanjeeva Rao, I.P.S.
+Srinivasan and of N. Sanjiva Rao, I.P.S.
 (Indian Police Service).